braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/campaign_alerts.md

 You can set up an email alert, a webhook alert or both.
 Webhook alerts can be very useful, as they allow you to send an alert to a Slack channel.
 For more information on integrating campaign alerts with Slack, see our [documentation][1].

 {% alert note %}
-When setting campaign alerts for future campaign, you may receive updates before the campaign starts, and after it ends.
-This is because campaign alert will continue to send until the capaign has been manually stopped.
+When setting campaign alerts for future campaigns, you may receive updates before the campaign starts and after it ends.
+This is because campaign alerts will continue to send until the campaign has been manually stopped.
 {% endalert %}

 ## Campaign alert webhook payload